-This London conference will be of interest to those working within photography, it is very reasonable at only £20 registration: Here is the link and blurb:
+This London conference taking place on the 1st and 2nd November 2019 will be of interest to those working within photography, it is very reasonable at only £20 registration: Here is the link and blurb:

 The fields of photography theory and history have in recent years moved away from the assumption of a break between the analogue and digital image to a more nuanced understanding of both past and contemporary photographic practices, images, and technologies.